 Let’s take a look at SW Alabaster’s undertones.
 This shade lives in the off-white color family, but just barely because it’s bright enough to be white.
 However, when you compare it to a stark, crisp white, Alabaster has some beige and mild yellow undertones.

-You won’t really notice them most of the time, though, because the paint will just look like a warm, soft, off-white.
+You won’t really notice them most of the time, though, because the paint will just look warm, soft, and slightly off-white.

 NOTE: NO paint colors will look the same at varying times of the day or in two different places.
 But Alabaster is even more of a chameleon than many paint colors are.

-Use paint swatches (my personal favorite type?
-These peel and stick paint samples!)to help you know EXACTLY how your lighting and nearby decor will impact the appearance of this paint as part of your color scheme.
+Order samples to help you know EXACTLY how your lighting and nearby decor will impact the appearance of this paint as part of your color scheme.

 How Different Types of Lighting Affect SW Alabaster